onap/policy-parent/docs/development/devtools/api-s3p.rst

 Setup Details
 -------------

-The performance test was performed on a default ONAP OOM installation in the Intel Wind River Lab environment.
+The performance test was performed on a default ONAP OOM installation in the University of New Hampshire (UNH) Lab environment.
 JMeter was installed on a separate VM to inject the traffic defined in the `API performance script
 <https://git.onap.org/policy/api/tree/testsuites/performance/src/main/resources/testplans/policy_api_performance.jmx>`_